gecio/gecio.github.io/docs/_optimist/guided_tour/step15/index.en.md

 description: A simple template to deploy a vm
 ```

-Next up, we're going to add the resource "Instanz".
+Next, you add the resource "Instanz".

-Be sure to pay close attention to the structure of our template and to
+Be sure to pay attention to the structure of our template and to
 indent the "*Instanz*" under *resources*.

-To indent, use 4 spaces and take care not to use tab, if you use tabs or an
+To indent, use 4 spaces and make sure not to use tab.
+If you use tabs or an
 inconsistent amount of spaces, it will cause errors that are hard to find.

-The state of our template should look like this:
+The state of your template should look like this:

 ```yaml
 heat_template_version: 2016-10-14